winston6800/pricetime/spec.md

 - Colors: red (rock), orange (pebble), gray (sand)
 - Updates immediately when task finished
 - Shows zeros for days with no tasks
-- Shows how much time and money went unaccounted for.

-### Open Loops (Distractions)
-- **Placement**: Below Task History (secondary feature, less prominent)
-- **Default state**: Collapsed/minimized by default to minimize distractions
-- Minimizable section to track distractions
-- Add loop: textarea (auto-expands), adds to list
-- Each loop has: name, timer, cost ($1000/hr default), play/pause button
-- Only one loop active at a time (pauses main task when active)
-- Checkbox removes loop from list

 ### Task History
 - **Organization**: Tasks grouped by date (Today, Yesterday, This Week, Last Week, Older)